LooihV/IOT_EMASA/Documentation/Dockerization/Databases Dockerization.md

 docker network -d bridge chirp-django-net
 ```
 l
-prop into each container settin
+Then, add the netwroks prop into each container settings
 ```yml
 networks:
     - chirp-django-net